How I became a certified Sommelier and the people of my London years

 Yves Sauboua - Photo courtesy of his Facebook Page (here) |

-Yves Sauboua ("Monsieur Le President"), my first mentor and Chef Sommelier extraordinaire, a man with a huge character and personality, highly sociable and opinionated.
-He took me under his wings, guided me and taught me pretty much everything I know about wines, how to buy and sell them, and showed me how to make the best pool party ever, as well smoking cigars and drinking champagne.
-He was once the president of the London Sommelier Association and remain "Monsieur Le President" for most Sommeliers around the world.
-After working all around the world, Yves (and his partners) opened a wine shop in Hong Kong, then in Phuket, Thailand, called Wine² (
+Yves Sauboua ("Monsieur Le President"), my first mentor and Chef Sommelier extraordinaire, is a man with a huge character and personality, highly sociable and opinionated.
+He took me under his wing, guided me and taught me pretty much everything I know about wines, how to buy and sell them, and showed me how to make the best pool party ever, as well as smoking cigars and drinking champagne.
+He was once the president of the London Sommelier Association and remains "Monsieur Le President" for most Sommeliers around the world.
+After working worldwide, Yves (and his partners) opened a wine shop in Hong Kong, then in Phuket, Thailand, called Wine² (

-http://www.winesquareltd.com/) offering classics and discoveries from all around the world.
+http://www.winesquareltd.com/), offering classics and discoveries from around the world.

 https://sommelierschoice.co.uk/)